Cryptosporidia are obligate, intracellular coccidian protozoa that replicate in small-bowel epithelial cells of a vertebrate host.

 Oocysts are resistant to harsh conditions, including chlorine at levels usually used in public water treatment systems and swimming pools despite adherence to recommended residual chlorine levels.

-Cryptosporidium parvum (bovine genotype) and C. hominis (human genotype) are responsible for most human cases of cryptosporidiosis.
+Cryptosporidium species infect a wide range of animals.
+Cryptosporidium parvum and C. hominis (formerly C. parvum genotype 1) are responsible for most human cases of cryptosporidiosis.
+Ingesting even a relatively small number of oocyts can result in disease.
 Infections result from the following:

 The disease occurs worldwide.
 Cryptosporidiosis is responsible for 0.6 to 7.3% of diarrheal illness in developed countries and an even higher percentage in areas with poor sanitation.
-It has been the cause of large waterborne diarrhea outbreaks in the US (1).
-In Milwaukee, Wisconsin, > 400,000 people were affected during a waterborne outbreak in 1993, when the city’s water supply was contaminated by sewage during spring rains and the filtration system was not working correctly.
+In the US from 2009 to 2017, there were 444 reported cryptosporidiosis outbreaks resulting in 7,465 cases in 40 states and Puerto Rico.
+The number of reported outbreaks increased an average of 13% per year.
+Leading causes include swallowing contaminated water in pools or water playgrounds, contact with infected cattle, and contact with infected persons in child care settings (1).
+In Milwaukee, Wisconsin, > 400,000 people were affected during a waterborne outbreak in 1993, when the city’s water supply was contaminated by sewage during spring rains when the filtration system did not work correctly.

 Children, travelers to foreign countries, immunocompromised patients, and medical personnel caring for patients with cryptosporidiosis are at increased risk.
 Outbreaks have occurred in day care centers.
 The small number of oocysts required to cause infection, the prolonged excretion of oocysts, the resistance of oocysts to chlorination, and their small size raise concern about swimming pools used by diapered children.

-Severe, chronic diarrhea due to cryptosporidiosis is a problem in patients with AIDS.
+Severe, chronic diarrhea due to cryptosporidiosis is a problem in patients with AIDS, particularly those who have not received antiretroviral therapy (ART).

-The incubation period is about 1 wk, and clinical illness occurs in > 80% of infected people.
-Onset is abrupt, with profuse watery diarrhea, abdominal cramping, and, less commonly, nausea, anorexia, fever, and malaise.
-Symptoms usually persist 1 to 2 wk, rarely ≥ 1 mo, and then abate.
+The incubation period for cryptosporidiosis is about 1 week, and clinical illness occurs in > 80% of infected people.
+Onset is typically abrupt, with profuse watery diarrhea, abdominal cramping, and, less commonly, nausea, anorexia, fever, and malaise.
+Symptoms usually persist 2 to 3 weeks, rarely ≥ 1 month, and then abate.
 Fecal excretion of oocysts may continue for several weeks after symptoms have subsided.
-Asymptomatic shedding of oocysts is common among older children in developing countries.
+Asymptomatic shedding of oocysts is common among children in developing countries.
+Cryptosporidiosis is also associated with undernutrition in children living in areas with poor sanitation.

 In the immunocompromised host, onset may be more gradual, but diarrhea can be more severe.
 Unless the underlying immune defect is corrected, infection can persist, causing profuse intractable diarrhea for life.
 Fluid losses of > 5 to 10 L/day have been reported in some AIDS patients.
 The intestine is the most common site of infection in immunocompromised hosts; however, other organs (eg, biliary tract, pancreas, respiratory tract) may be involved.